sentioxyz/x1-node/docs/components/sequencer.md

 # Component: Sequencer

-## Xgon Sequencer:
+## XGON Sequencer:

-The Xgon Sequencer is an optional but ancillary module that proposes new batches using transactions stored in the Pool Database.
+The XGON Sequencer is an optional but ancillary module that proposes new batches using transactions stored in the Pool Database.

 ## Running:

-The preferred way to run the Xgon Sequencer component is via Docker and Docker Compose.
+The preferred way to run the XGON Sequencer component is via Docker and Docker Compose.

 ```bash
 docker pull okx/xgon-node
 ```

-To orchestrate multiple deployments of the different Xgon Node components, a `docker-compose.yaml` file for Docker Compose can be used:
+To orchestrate multiple deployments of the different XGON Node components, a `docker-compose.yaml` file for Docker Compose can be used:

 ```yaml
   xgon-sequencer: